 General questions or concerns regarding sober living homes and/or concerns regarding alleged property maintenance, zoning or building code violations, may be directed to the City's Code Enforcement office at (949) 362-4360.

 Residents may also submit inquiries to the City online via the city's E-Trakit system.

-The Laguna Niguel City Council on September 6, 2016 unanimously extended the 45-day temporary moratorium on the opening of any additional congregate living facilities in the community that was initially adopted on August 2, 2016.
-The moratorium will be in effect through August 3, 2017.
+The Laguna Niguel City Council on August 1st, 2017 unanimously extended the temporary moratorium on the opening of any additional congregate living facilities in the community that was initially adopted on August 2, 2016.
+The moratorium will be in effect through August 1, 2018.
 Due to the breadth and complexity of the topic, the preparation and consideration of a draft Zoning Code Amendment simply could not be completed within the initial 45-day moratorium.
 This action was necessary to provide City staff the necessary time to study, review and draft ordinances regarding such facilities.

 The Planning Commission will now have the necessary time to study the matter and draft the proposed ordinance for the City Council to consider in the future.
 Consideration will be given to reviewing distance requirements between homes, a code of conduct, nuisance definitions, a registration process including a fee component, among others, in regards to congregate living facilities.